 - Salt and pepper to taste

-POACH THE CHICKEN In a large skillet with cover, bring water, lemon juice and salt to a boil over medium high.
-Add chicken and return to boil.
-Reduce heat, cover and poach at bare simmer about 5 minutes.
-Turn breasts and poach another 5 minutes or until cooked through.
-Remove from heat and cool in poaching liquid, uncovered, about 30 minutes.
+POACH THE CHICKEN In a large skillet with cover, bring the water, lemon juice and salt to a boil over medium high.
+Add the chicken and return to a boil.
+Reduce the heat, cover and poach at a bare simmer for about 5 minutes.
+Turn the breasts over and poach for another 5 minutes or until cooked through.
+Remove from the heat and cool in poaching liquid, uncovered, about 30 minutes.
 Dice the chicken finely.

 OPTIONAL FOOD PROCESSOR For sandwiches, I like chicken salad with a finer texture for easier spreading.
 So I cut the chicken in chunks and then process in the food processor, just a few pulses, you don't want to turn the chicken to mush.
 I'll do the celery and onion in the food processor too, but separate from the chicken so not to over-process.

 SAUCE While chicken cooks, stir together remaining ingredients and chill until chicken is cooled.
-Stir in cooked, cooled chicken.
+Stir in the cooked and cooled chicken.
 Season to taste with salt and pepper.

 More Chicken Salad Recipes